SergioPauloA/SergioPauloA/README.md

 My Skills

 I have solid experience in several programming languages, including C, C++, C#, Python, JavaScript, HTML, CSS, and Java, with intermediate and advanced proficiency.
-Currently, I am focused on developing automation solutions in Python for EDP Brasil, helping to optimize processes and drive innovation within the company.
+Currently, I am focused on developing automation solutions in Python, helping to optimize processes and drive innovation within the company.

 I specialize in developing complete web applications, from creating dynamic and intuitive interfaces on the front-end to building robust logic on the back-end.
 Additionally, I apply automation to streamline workflows, bringing efficiency and agility to projects.